 - soybeans and tofu

-- low fat dairy products, such as low fat Greek yogurt
+- low fat dairy products such as low fat Greek yogurt

 A person can easily add protein to a meal.
 For example, beans are an excellent addition to salads, as are roasted chicken breasts without toppings.

-There are several foods that a person with diabetes
+There are several foods that a person with diabetes should limit or eat only in moderation.

-- sugary drinks, such as soda, juices, and sports drinks
+- sugary drinks such as soda, juices, and sports drinks

 - white rice, bread, and pasta